 Blend in a high speed blender until smooth.

-Take out of oven and set on a cooking rack to cook.
+- Take out of oven and set on a cooking rack to cool.

 Cinnamon Cashew Cream

 - While pies are cooking and cooling, soak raw cashews for about 30 minutes.
 If you use roasted cashews, your soak time will increase by hours and you must rinse thoroughly to remove salt.

 - After cashews are soaked, drain water off.